Natural Ozempic Alternatives — What Actually Works (2026)

 Viscous Fiber (Strongest Evidence)

-Psyllium husk, glucomannan, and beta-glucan from oats genuinely slow digestion and boost GLP-1 release.
-The Stanford study used 15-20g of combined viscous fiber daily, split before meals.
+Psyllium husk, glucomannan, and beta-glucan from oats slow digestion and modestly increase GLP-1 release through fermentation and delayed gastric emptying.
 Side effects: bloating and gas, especially initially.

 Berberine (Moderate Evidence)

 Berberine is a plant alkaloid that activates AMPK, improves insulin sensitivity, and may modestly increase GLP-1 secretion.
-Studies show it lowers blood sugar comparably to metformin.
+A [meta-analysis of 28 RCTs in 2,313 patients with type 2 diabetes](https://pubmed.ncbi.nlm.nih.gov/30393248/) found berberine lowered fasting glucose by ~10 mg/dL and HbA1c by 0.54%, though the effect attenuated at higher doses and longer durations.
 For weight loss specifically, results are modest — 3-5 pounds over 12 weeks in most trials.

 It is not "nature's Ozempic."
 It is closer to nature's metformin.
 Still useful, but manage expectations.